A Series of 4pp. Gospel Tracts by W.K. for distribution after preaching.

 And He is the True God and eternal life, so gathering with Him alone stands, and is acceptable to God.
 All that embraces or seeks the world bears on itself the brand of the enemy, and is in no way of the Father.
 Nay more, there is no gathering of saints that pleases God, unless Christ be the test and the centre.
 And the claim of infallibility for any man but Him Who is God is most daring sin against God, and a most manifest antichrist, denying the Father and the Son, however secure such think themselves.

 What then is the consequence?
 "When the unclean spirit is gone out of a man, he goeth through dry places seeking rest; and finding none he saith, I will return to my house whence I came out.
 And having come he findeth it swept and adorned.
-Then he goeth his way and taketh seven other spirits worse than himself; and entering in they dwell there; and the, last of that man [is] worse than the first" (vers.
+Then he goeth his way and taketh seven other spirits worse than himself; and entering in they dwell there; and the last of that man [is] worse than the first" (vers.
 24- 26).

-It is the failing away, the apostasy followed by the man of sin.
+It is the falling away, the apostasy followed by the man of sin.
 The unclean spirit of idolatry among the Jews was the precursor and moral cause of the captivity in Babylon.
 Since then the Jews have been generally free of that evil, conspicuously so after the Maccabees prevailed.
 But they no less peremptorily rejected Jesus the Messiah.
 They were against Him, and, instead of gathering, scattered and were scattered as never before nor so long.
 And they are still "empty," as Matthew says, empty of the power of God.
 What avails then to be swept and adorned?
 The old unclean idolatrous spirit will surely return, with the sevenfold power of the enemy; and how awful the end for the many!
 A remnant who will then be with Jesus will be graciously owned as His own, and they with Him will be the centre for the gathered peoples of the earth.

 In Luke the Holy Spirit does not confine its bearing to "that generation," but widens it to "man."
 And the end of the individuals and the nations of Christendom will be no better.
 For God is not mocked.
 They have not continued in God's goodness and must also be cut off.
 They are largely idolatrous already, and this will grow to greater ungodliness, to the apostasy and the man of sin for them as for the unbelieving Jews.